Boxer (dog breed): History

 The breed was introduced to other parts of Europe in the late 19th century and to the United States around the turn of the 20th century.
 The AKC registered the first Boxer in 1904, and recognized the first Boxer champion, Dampf vom Dom, in 1915.
 During World War I, the Boxer was co-opted for military work, acting as a valuable messenger dog, pack carrier, attack dog, and guard dog.
 The Boxer did not become popular around the world until after World War II.
-Taken home by returning soldiers, the dog was introduced to a wider audience and soon became a favorite as a companion, a show dog, and a guard dog.
+Taken home by returning soldiers, the breed was introduced to a wider audience and soon became a favorite as a companion, show dog, and guard dog.